saheerb/ci-test/docs/index.md

 There is a hidden command in the v3.4 firmware: Auto power can be turned on by writing `auto_pwr.cfg` to the USB mass storage 'MUSCA_B' while pressing nSRST button.
 Turning auto power off can be done by writing `hard_pwr.cfg` to the USB mass storage 'MUSCA_B' while pressing the nSRST button.

+## STM32L562E-DK

+### Peripherals

+* Serial: Connected to serial console or usb serial connected to host.
+* Power: ST-LINK, USB VBUS or external sources
+* Ethernet:
+* USB: USB Type-C
+* Storage: microSD card

+### Deployment

+An overview of this board, as well as a Programming and Debugging guide can be found on the [zyphyrproject](https://docs.zephyrproject.org/2.7.0/boards/arm/stm32l562e_dk/doc/index.html) documentation page.

+## NXP LPC55s69 Platform

+### Peripherals

+* Serial: UART and SPI port bridging from LPC55S69 target to USB via the onboard debug probe.
+* Power: MicroUSB connector
+* Ethernet:
+* USB: 1 USB Full-Speed connector, 1 USB Hi-Speed connector, 1 USB Debug Probe connector, 1 USB Power connector
+* Storage: Micro SD card slot (4-bit SDIO)

+### Deployment

+The [NXP Getting Started Guide](https://www.nxp.com/document/guide/getting-started-with-the-lpc55s69-evk-evaluation-board:GS-LPC55S69-EVK) can be used to build and run software.

+## Cypress Platform CY8CKIT-064S0S2-4343W

+### Peripherals

+* Serial: debugger with USB-UART and USB-I2C bridge functionality
+* Power: MicroUSB connector
+* Ethernet:
+* USB: micro-B connector for USB device interface for PSoC 64 MCU
+* Storage: microSD Card holder

+### Deployment

+The board specification can be found [here](https://www.infineon.com/dgdl/Infineon-CY8CKIT-064S0S2-4343W_Kit_Guide-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f02dd6d1a1e).

+For Programming and Debugging, the onboard KitProg3 can be used.
+It is a programmer/debugger with USB-UART and USB-I2C funcionality.
+For details on the KitProg3 functionality see the [KitProg3 User Guide](https://www.infineon.com/dgdl/Infineon-KitProg3_User_Guide-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f01221f1853&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-dev_kit).

+### Troubleshooting

+To Program/Debug connect the board to thh PC using the USB cable.
+It will enumerate as a USB Composite Device if you are connecting to your PC for the first time.

+KitProg3 operates in either CMSIS-DAP Bulk mode, or DAPLink mode (default).
+In SMSIS-DAP Bulk mode, two UART interfaces are supported.
+The status LED (Yellow) is always ON in CMSIS-DAP Bulk mode and ramping at a rate of 2 Hz in DAPLink mode.
+Press and release the Mode select button (SW3) to switch between these modes.

+See the [KitProg3 User Guide](https://www.infineon.com/dgdl/Infineon-KitProg3_User_Guide-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f01221f1853&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-dev_kit) for more troubleshooting instructions.

+## Asurada Chromebook

+### Peripherals

+* Serial: Connected to serial console via [SusyQable](https://www.sparkfun.com/products/retired/14746)
+* Power:
+* Ethernet:
+* USB: 1 USB-C port for debug, 1 USB-C port for charging
+* Storage:

+### Deployment

+The Asurada Chromebook should work out of the box; however there are [Chromium OS docs](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md) for devoloper mode, as well as [Closed Case Debug docs](https://chromium.googlesource.com/chromiumos/third_party/hdctools/+/HEAD/docs/ccd.md).

+If you wish to flash a debug image you can use the following steps.

+For CCD UART and flashing access, download the contents of this [repository](https://chromium.googlesource.com/chromiumos/platform/standalone-hdctools/+/refs/heads/master/) which contains scripts that automatically download and build required pieces.

+1. If these are installed on your machine, connect to the DUT via the SusyQable
+    1. Start the servo daemon via `servod -b asurada`.
+Ensure that the SusyQable is in the correct orientation described in the trouble shooting section.
+    1. Once the daemon has started leave it running in the background at all times for other steps.
+1. Next you may need to "unlock" the CCD on the device, which is a one-time manual step to be done on each device.
+    1. Connect to the UART of the "Cr50" chip in the device
+      1. Run `dut-control cr50_uart_pty` which should display the PTY number (such as `cr50_uart_pty:/dev/pts/17`)
+      1. Use your terminal emulator of choice to connect to the PTY (e.g. `minicom -w -D /dev/pts/17`)
+    1. Once connected, type `ccd open`
+    1. The device may ask you to press the power button several times in a 5 minute window, whenever it says "press PP button now!" quickly press the power button.
+    1. When the process is completed enter `ccd reset factory`
+1. With Servod running and CCD unlocked connect to the main SoC Uart
+    1. Use `dut-control cpu_uart_pty` to find out the PTY number
+1. Use `flashrom -n -w <image file> -p raiden_debug_spi:target=AP` to flash an image file to the device
+1. To replace an image with a different build you need the [cbfstool utility](https://review.coreboot.org/plugins/gitiles/coreboot/+/refs/heads/master)
+    1. navigate to util/cbfstool, and run `make`
+    1. To replace the image remove the existing bl31.elf file
+      1. `cbfstool <image file> remove -n fallback/bl31`
+    1. Re-add a different version
+      1. `cbfstool <image file> add-payload -n fallback/bl31 -f <new bl31.elf file>`

+### Troubleshooting

+When connecting to the Asurada Chromebook via the SusyQable, the DBG symbol should be in a upward position in the left USB-C port.

+For more Chromebook devices you can [look here](https://chromeos.guide/chromeosdevices).
+Currently the Asurada Chromebook is not on this list.

+## Lazor Chromebook

+### Peripherals

+* Serial: Connected to serial console via [SusyQable](https://www.sparkfun.com/products/retired/14746)
+* Power:
+* Ethernet:
+* USB: 1 USB-C port for debug, 1 USB-C port for charging
+* Storage: 32 GB or 128 GB, and expandable storage via SD/MicroSD
+* Ram: 4 GB or 8 GB
+* CPU: Snapdragon 7c

+### Deployment

+The Lazor Chromebook should work out of the box; however there are [Chromium OS docs](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md) for devoloper mode, as well as [Closed Case Debug docs](https://chromium.googlesource.com/chromiumos/third_party/hdctools/+/HEAD/docs/ccd.md).

+If you wish to flash a debug image you can use the following steps.

+For CCD UART and flashing access, download the contents of this [repository](https://chromium.googlesource.com/chromiumos/platform/standalone-hdctools/+/refs/heads/master/) which contains scripts that automatically download and build required pieces.

+1. If these are installed on your machine, connect to the DUT via the SusyQable
+    1. Start the servo daemon via `servod -b trogdor`.
+Ensure that the SusyQable is in the correct orientation described in the trouble shooting section.
+    1. Once the daemon has started leave it running in the background at all times for other steps.
+1. Next you may need to "unlock" the CCD on the device, which is a one-time manual step to be done on each device.
+    1. Connect to the UART of the "Cr50" chip in the device
+      1. Run `dut-control cr50_uart_pty` which should display the PTY number (such as `cr50_uart_pty:/dev/pts/17`)
+      1. Use your terminal emulator of choice to connect to the PTY (e.g. `minicom -w -D /dev/pts/17`)
+    1. Once connected, type `ccd open`
+    1. The device may ask you to press the power button several times in a 5 minute window, whenever it says "press PP button now!" quickly press the power button.
+    1. When the process is completed enter `ccd reset factory`
+1. With Servod running and CCD unlocked connect to the main SoC Uart
+    1. Use `dut-control cpu_uart_pty` to find out the PTY number
+1. Use `flashrom -n -w <image file> -p raiden_debug_spi:target=AP` to flash an image file to the device
+1. To replace an image with a different build you need the [cbfstool utility](https://review.coreboot.org/plugins/gitiles/coreboot/+/refs/heads/master)
+    1. navigate to util/cbfstool, and run `make`
+    1. To replace the image remove the existing bl31.elf file
+      1. `cbfstool <image file> remove -n fallback/bl31`
+    1. Re-add a different version
+      1. `cbfstool <image file> add-payload -n fallback/bl31 -f <new bl31.elf file>`

+### Troubleshooting

+When connecting to the Lazor Chromebook via the SusyQable, the DBG symbol should be in a downward position in the left USB-C port.

+More board info can be [found here](https://chromeos.guide/chromeosdevices/acerlazor).

 ## Adding Boards to LAVA

 "Adding a board to LAVA" can mean more than one thing, for example: